Davsan88/guidesAndNotes/aws_practitioner.md

 - **PaaS**: AWS Elastic Beanstalk provides an environment to easily deploy and run applications without worrying about the infrastructure.
 - **SaaS**: Amazon Chime is an example of a SaaS offering for video conferencing services.

+#### Pricing of the Cloud (AWS)

+Pricing in the cloud is a critical factor and varies based on the service model:

+- **Compute**: Charged based on the compute capacity per hour or per second depending on the instance type rented.
+- **Storage**: Priced per gigabyte per month based on the type of storage used (e.g., Amazon S3).
+- **Data transfer OUT of the cloud**: Generally free for data transfer into the cloud but charged for data transfer out, depending on the amount of data moved and the destination.